rchillyard/TableParser/README.md

 _TableParser_ provides a general mechanism for rendering (serializing to text) tables.
 Indeed, _Table\[Row]_ extends _Renderable\[Row]_ which supports the _render(implicit rs: StringRenderer\[Row])_ method.
-two mechanisms for rendering a table:
+There are two distinct mechanisms for rendering a table:
 * one to a straight serialized output, for example, when rendering a table as a CSV file.
 * the other to a hierarchical (i.e., tree-structured) output, such as an HTML file.